FDA bans imports from Canadian drugmaker Apotex's India plant

 The ban excludes Riluzole, a drug used to treat amyotrophic lateral sclerosis, commonly called Lou Gehrig's disease. (r.reuters.com/pug23v)

-The ban on Apotex's factory comes after manufacturing plants of top Indian drugmakers like Ranbaxy Laboratories Ltd (RANB.NS), Wockhardt Ltd (WCKH.NS) and Sun Pharmaceutical Industries Ltd (SUN.NS) were barred from exporting to the United States due to quality concerns.
+The ban on Apotex's factory comes after manufacturing plants of top Indian drugmakers like Ranbaxy Laboratories Ltd , Wockhardt Ltd and Sun Pharmaceutical Industries Ltd were barred from exporting to the United States due to quality concerns.

 The FDA has stepped up scrutiny of medicines made in India, which supplies about 40 percent of generic and over-the-counter drugs to the United States.